Having a pet is great.

 One way to reduce and prevent pet allergies is by improving your overall immune system.

-Beneficial gut bacteria, or probiotics, have been linked to reduce of allergic responses.
+Beneficial gut bacteria, or probiotics, have been linked to reducing of allergic responses.

 Probiotics boost the health of your gut bacteria, and you can easily consume more by including yogurt, kefir, and fermented foods in your diet.